 After reaching the summit, I decided to head over to a little-known peak called Sawtooth, which required some bushwacking.
 I could have done without it, really, but I was trying to gauge if it would be worth it to summit Morgan too.
 It wasn’t.
 By the time I reached Sawtooth, it was getting late, and I knew I wanted to go back to Percival and see the caves, because that would be a new experience.
 Having already climbed Morgan twice before, I didn’t need to see it again.
 The caves on the other hand were a different matter.

 When I returned to the boulder predicament where I met the lady before, I draped my body over ledge blocking the route and slid down it carefully, using my belly for friction as I searched with my feet for a secure stone to step on.
 Then it was off in the direction of the blazes, more visible on the way down then they were on the way up.
-Gingerly making my way over some sharply hewn granite, I came to a little bend before I was steered directly into the caves I missed before.
+Gingerly making my way over some sharply hewn granite, I came to a little bend that steered directly into the caves I missed before.
 Eureka!

 I’m no geologist, but I wouldn’t call the caves on Percival true caves.
 They look more like boulder formations, created by large slaps leaning up against or upon each other, forming tunnels with which one can pass through.
 Nonetheless, they’re still cool.
 And I did have to take my pack off to squeeze through their entryways, which made me feel like a little kid again.
 And if I’m being honest, I’d much prefer this kind of cave over something where bats could be living in.
 I’ve had enough run-ins with bats to last a lifetime.

 I thought the rest of the adventure was going to be fairly benign after passing through the caves, but on the way down I met the lady I had seen before and her position on the trail led me astray, because she wasn’t on the trail at all.
 She was lost.
 Following in her footsteps, I became lost as well, and we reviewed where we went wrong.
-Similarly to my issues on the way up, I hadn’t seen a blaze in a little while, and neither had she.
-We consulted my favorite climbing app, and using it to locate where the trail picks up, we bushwacked for about a half mile down the valley before we found it again.
+Similar to my issues on the way up, I hadn’t seen a blaze in a little while, and neither had she.
+We consulted my favorite climbing app and using it to locate where the trail picks up, we bushwacked for about a half mile down the valley before we found it again.

 One of the perks of exploring new mountains: stumbling upon beautiful finds like this covered bridge on the way home!